distributev/wordpress-laravel-docker-local-cloud/README.md

 <strong>Step 2</strong> - Use Laradock to install a LEMP stack

-A. Get the standard laradock images for NGINX, MySQL, Adminer and AWS (laradock/aws/ is required to get AWS elasticbeanstalk which adds support to automatically deploy to AWS using command line)
+A. Get the standard laradock Adminer and AWS (laradock/aws/ is required to get AWS elasticbeanstalk which adds support to automatically deploy to AWS using command line).
+Instead of laradock/aws/elasticbeanstalk you can also try AWS command line tools if more appropriate.

-B. Starting from the standard laradock PHP image alter that image to build from a dokku compatible Linux container (i.e. Ubuntu) - by default most of laradock.io images build from alpine linux (which is not supported by dokku)
+B. Starting from the standard WordPress docker image alter that image and remove the linese which download wordpress wordpress.tar.gz file (ENV WORDPRESS_VERSION 4.9.2 and the curl command afterwards)

-On the modified PHP image install / make available Composer tool (for dependency management in PHP)
+On the modified "php-wordpress-ready" image install PHP Composer tool (for dependency management in PHP)

 <strong>Step 3</strong> - On the above PHP/Composer image install roots.io's Bedrock WordPress project boilerplate